 On the surface it sounds like a great idea.
-You may like to work in silence, while the coworker at the desk next to you swears by some tonsil-shattering sound she swears is music.
+You may like to work in silence, while the coworker at the desk next to you listens to some tonsil-shattering sound she swears is music.
 She puts on the headphones, problem solved.

 Or is it?